JuliaTime/NanoDates.jl/docs/src/appropriate/advantages.md

  Systems that are syncronized to a [validated network] clock, require timestamp availability at submillisecond resolutions.
- The shortest interval that is required of very high frequncy trading work is 25ns.  { *that is required, much faster is desired* }
+ The shortest interval that is required of very high frequncy trading work is 25ns. &nbsp;&nbsp; *While that is required, much faster is desired.*